dpataki92/quick-polls-api/README.md

+# QUICK POLLS

+Voting SPA built with vanilla JavaScript and Ruby on Rails.

+The application allows users to:

+- create and vote on polls
+- visualize poll results with different chart types
+- share polls with other users
+- track and visualize aggregated data related to their pending and closed polls

-# README
+# Technologies

-Quick polls is a basic voting SPA where users can create polls, vote on polls that they are authorized to see, and visualize the results of the polls.
-Users also have the ability to add other users to their friend list so that they can share polls with them.

-The app uses Rails as an API.
+- Ruby 2.6.1
+- Ruby on Rails 6.0.3
+- JavaScript 1.8.5
+- Chart.js 2.0
+- SQLite3 1.4.2
+- Puma 4.3.6
+- Bcrypt 3.1.16
+- Dotenv-rails 2.7.6
+- Pry 0.13.1

-# Installation and Usage
+# Installation

 - Fork and git clone repo.

+# Usage

-    - Cd into quick-polls-api-backend.
+- Cd into quick-polls-api-backend folder

+- Run 'rails db:migrate' & 'rails db:seed'

-    - Run server with "rails s".
+- Run server with 'rails s'

-    - Copy path of "index.html" from quick-polls-api-frontend folder.
+- Copy & paste index.html path into browser

 # Contributing